 We did come across two venomous ‘dugites’ (similar to brown snakes on the east coast of Australia) sunning themselves on the roadside.

 We also fed a few very polite seagulls when we stopped in some of the gorgeous bays.

-Not only where they not scared of us, but they even came right up to us to take some small bread titbits out of our hands too!
-And with vegemite on it, go figure!
+Not only were they unafraid of us, they even came right up to us to eat breadcrumbs out of our hands too!

 Find out more about Western Australia here: